Architecture & Benchmarks

 Context vertical mismatch

-Extracted phrase: amber night light
+Extracted phrase: nursery night light

 Source AI reply